 In practice, this means a lot of dead dry brown material, with just a small amount of fresh green stuff, eg grass mowings.

 Good way to store your dry autumn leaves is in a ‘pop-up’ bin.
 See the latest choice of lightweight storage on Amazon

 Smelly compost bin, why?

-The problem is, that, there is not a lot of room in the standard compost bins, so, we are loathe to add a lot of dry brown leaves or straw to balance up and soak up moisture.
+The problem is, that, there is not a lot of room in the standard compost bins, so, we are loathe to add a lot of dry brown leaves or straw to balance the high-nitrate material and soak up moisture.

 It really does mean running several of these bins, if you have space.

 Then, you can add loads of sawdust, or shredded newspaper to that wet foodwaste, as you load it into the bin, each time, to avoid smell from your compost bin.

 Yes, you are adding bulk, but your yield of nice black compost will be much greater.
 I always need more compost than I can make, so I always try to find sawdust, straw, paper etc to use right through the year in my compost.

 That is the best way to have a smell-free compost bin.